 - Using the Ahrefs tool, filter your list by traffic volumes.
-The higher the volume the better the site is.
+The higher the volume, the better the site is.

-- Armed with your final list, send outreach emails (use A/B tests to see what subject lines and messaging works best) asking them to include your blog post in one of their relevant resources.
+- Armed with your final list, send outreach emails (use A/B tests to see what subject lines and messaging work best) asking them to include your blog post in one of their relevant resources.

 While this may take time and effort, the fruit is well worth it.
 Shane Barker is one blogger who has used backlinks to successfully drive more traffic to his blog – sometimes increasing traffic by as much as 12X.

 One of the best things about traffic generated through backlinks is that it’s usually targeted and relevant.
 As a result, it will help you achieve your blogging goals more efficiently.